 What Is Simplifi by Quicken?

 Simplifi is a mobile and web app serving as a financial aggregator and money management platform.
 If you’re familiar with apps like Mint and Personal Capital, you already have an idea what Simplifi does.
 It assembles all your financial accounts on the app, giving you a 360° view of your entire financial picture in one place.

-It might be tempting to dismiss Simplifi as just another financial aggregator.
-But the fact that it’s being offered by Quicken is cause for immediate interest.
+It might be tempting to dismiss Simplifi as just another financial aggregator but it’s important to recognize it’s a Quicken product.

 The company has been in business for over 30 years and is one of the most well-recognized names in the financial services industry.
 While the Quicken product has been around for that long, Quicken itself was sold to H.I.G.
 Capital in 2016.
 Intuit no longer operates Quicken and Simplifi by Quicken is not affiliated with Intuit.

 The app lets you set up your own categories, financial limits, watch lists, and spending plan, all in customized formats.
 And since it’s a paid service, you won’t be pestered by a blizzard of ads popping up on your app and distracting you from your primary purpose.

 Simplifi has a rating of 3.5 stars out of five by nearly 100 users on Google Play, and 4.3 out of five stars by 140 users on The App Store.
 And The New York Times’ Wirecutter named them the best budgeting app of 2023.

 How Simplifi by Quicken Works